He korero whakarapopoto

 In 1970 the sport became known as netball in New Zealand.
 It was played on outdoor asphalt courts, and was becoming faster and more physical.
 From the early 1990s top-level netball was played on indoor courts.

 From the 1980s the national netball association worked to promote the game in New Zealand – and, later, around the Pacific.
-In the 2000s children could play from age five, and there was strong Māori and Pacific Island participation.
+In the 2000s children could play from the age of five, and there was strong Māori and Pacific Island participation.
 Men were also increasingly playing netball.

 From the mid-1920s the main New Zealand competition was the Dominion Tournament.
 From 2008 to 2016 the ANZ Championship involved top players from both Australia and New Zealand.
+Since 2017 the ANZ Premiership has been contested by six New Zealand franchises.

-Well-known netballers include:
+Well-known netballers have included:

 - Dame Lois Muir, who was vice-captain of the national team in 1963 and its coach from 1974 to 1989